Minors Need a Strong Defense in Juvenile Court

 The juvenile court system deals with most of the same offenses that are prosecuted as crimes in the adult justice system, but juvenile proceedings are very different from criminal trials.
 Ms. Cavazos has the experience to effectively defend minors against charges such as:

 - Drug possession and distribution

 - Aggravated assault with a weapon

 The official purpose of the juvenile court system is to rehabilitate minors who are found to be “delinquent” in order to prevent them from becoming criminal offenders as adults.
 Juvenile detention is only supposed to be used as a last resort and as a temporary measure.

-In any juvenile matter, I work closely with both the parents and the child to pursue the best possible outcome.
-While my legal duty is to the child, I understand the central role of the parents in any juvenile case, and I will commit myself to helping you help your child.
+In any juvenile matter, attorney Cavazos works closely with both the parents and the child to pursue the best possible outcome.
+While her legal duty is to the child, she understands the central role of the parents in any juvenile case, and commits herself to helping you help your child.

 If your child is facing juvenile charges of any type, it is important to retain an experienced lawyer right away.
-To schedule a free one-hour consultation to discuss what I can do to protect your child's rights, please contact my office at 210-468-1130 or by e-mail.
+To schedule a free one-hour consultation to discuss what the firm can do to protect your child’s rights, please call 210-468-1130 or contact the firm by email.